BEDINGFIELD, St. Mary (TM 160 688),

 One of a group of Suffolk churches identified by the late Birkin Haward as having been part-built by the same master mason, 'Hawes of Occold', fl.
 1410-1440.

 The little villages around Bedingfield are notable for the large number of minor and often now redundant churches they contain.
 St. Mary’s, Bedingfield is not an especially important building, considered architecturally, but it has a number of features of interest and it is pleasant to find it both open and in use, albeit that on this visit, it did not appear to be in a very good state of maintenance or repair.

-The W. tower rises in three stages to battlements, with bell-openings that have had their tracery broken away to the north and south, but which retain their reticulation unit above and between the lights to the west.
-This is presumably Decorated work, and Pevsner was happy to describe the whole tower as Decorated, but is that the case?
+The W. tower rises in three stages to battlements.
+The bell-stage has bell-openings that have had their tracery broken away to the north and south, but which retain their reticulation unit above and between the lights to the west.
+This is presumably Decorated work, and Pevsner was happy to describe the whole tower to those times (i.e. the first half of the fourteenth century), but is that the case?
 The lower stage is square and unbuttressed, whereas the two upper stages are slightly recessed and supported by narrow diagonal buttresses at the northeast and southeast angles, decorated with a little flushwork on their leading edges.
 It seems rather more likely, therefore, that the lower stage is early thirteenth century work, and that the upper stages represent the partial reconstruction or completion of the original structure about a hundred years later.